ElectronAsh/FLCOS-Mini-Projector-ESP32/README.md

 WARNING: Please do not build this board yet.
 There are still some checks to do.

+UPDATE: 29th April 2024: I finally bought one of the Jakks toy projectors from eBay US.
+I hooked up the USB Logic Analyzer to the "SPI" bus on the projector's FLCOS module.
+The projector only ever write to three registers after power-up, then another register to enable the FLCOS after a video signal is detected.

+So I did a few tweaks to my Arduino code, and now my own board works, too. ;)

+I also confirmed that the AliExpress FLCOS modules DO indeed work fine in the Jakks projector, so they are the same/compatible part.

+There are still a few issues to sort out, where the FLCOS won't always turn on when you first plug USB power in, but it will work after pulling the reset (EN_N) Low on the ESP32, or re-flashing via the Arduino IDE.

+I've included a few photos below of the projector showing "Gex" on the 3DO.
+This is a PAL 3DO, so I tweaked the Arduino code to fit the projected image better.
+(the FLCOS registers will default to NTSC, so I tweaked the values for PAL.)

 TODO...

 Voltage reg pinouts and ADJ pins (use adjustable and add resistor dividers, or look for fixed-output regs for the BOM?)
-Enough decoupling?
 FPC connector direction, top contact?
-(The FLCOS module will be mounted upside-down on the board) Double-check the JST ZH pinout for the LEDs,
-Maybe change the pin header to some sort of socket for the Composite input?
-Check availability of all ICs on LCSC or Mouser, digikey etc.
+(The FLCOS module will be mounted upside-down on the board) Double-check the JST ZH pinout for the LEDs.
+DONE Maybe change the pin header to some sort of socket for the Composite input?
+DONE Check availability of all ICs on LCSC or Mouser, digikey etc. DONE Hunt for parts, create a BOM.
+DONE
-Re-check FLCOS module measurements,
-Hunt for parts, create a BOM.
 Run ERC and DRC.
+DONE
 Order a few test PCBs.
+DONE

 This is a driver board for the FLCOS mini projector modules on AliExpress...